zven21/ancestry/README.md

 ## Options for `use Ancestry`

-The has_ancestry method supports the following options:
+The `use Ancestry` method supports the following options:

     :repo                  The current app repo
-    :ancestry_column       Pass in a symbol to store ancestry in a different column :changeset_ref         Changeset Reference if use create method.
+    :ancestry_column       Pass in a symbol to store ancestry in a different column
     :orphan_strategy       Instruct Ancestry what to do with children of a node that is destroyed:
                            :destroy   All children are destroyed as well (default) :rootify   The children of the destroyed node become root nodes